-DDESE is an efficient end-to-end automatic speech recognition (ASR) engine with the deep learning accelerating solution of algorithm, software and hardware co-design (containing pruning, quantization, compilation and FPGA inference) by DeePhi.
-We Use Baidu DeepSpeech2 framework and LibriSpeech 1000h dataset for model training and compression.
-User could run the test scripts for both performance comparison of CPU/FPGA and single sentence recognition.
+DDESE is an efficient end-to-end automatic speech recognition (ASR) engine with the deep learning acceleration solution of algorithm, software and hardware co-design (containing pruning, quantization, compilation and FPGA inference) by DeePhi.
+We Use Baidu DeepSpeech2 framework with LibriSpeech 1000h dataset for model training and compression.
+Users could run the test scripts for both performance comparison of CPU/FPGA and single sentence recognition.

-Innovative full-stack accelerating solution for deep learning in acoustic speech recognition (ESE: best paper of FPGA2017)
+Innovative full-stack acceleration solution for deep learning in acoustic speech recognition (ESE: best paper of FPGA2017)

-Our solution contains algorithm, software and hardware co-design (containing pruning, quantization, compilation and FPGA inference).
+Our solution is algorithm, software and hardware co-design (containing pruning, quantization, compilation and FPGA inference).

-After pruning, the model is pruned to a sparse one (15%~20% density) with little loss of accuracy, then the weights and activation are quantized to 16bits so that the whole model is compressed by more than 10X and could be easily compiled by CSC (Compressed Sparse Column) format and deployed on the Descartes platform for efficient inference of FPGA.
+After pruning, the model is pruned to a sparse one (15%~20% density) with little loss of accuracy, then the weights and activations are quantized to 16bits so that the whole model is compressed by more than 10X and could be easily compiled by CSC (Compressed Sparse Column) format and deployed on the Descartes platform for efficient inference with the help of FPGA.

-Our ASR system and model structure is as follows:
+Our ASR system and model structure are as follows:

 The details of performance comparison for bi-directional LSTM model are as follows:

 We assume you are familiar with AWS F1 instance.
 Please refer to https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html if you are not.
 You should launch and login to DDESE instance before the test.